SteitzTo/node-red-kino/README.md

 > Tasmota Plug is switched on via http request  (It turns TV an Mediabox on)<br>
 > The blinds going down till 80%<br>
 > The Livingroomlamp is switched on ans brighten the light to 10%<br>
-> MY LG-TV start over Wake on Lan
+> My LG TV start over Wake on Lan

 If you say: "Alexa turn the Kino off"